 No, the IRS expects to continue to process refunds as normal and still plans to issue nine out of 10 tax refunds within 21 days or less from acceptance with e-file and direct deposit — the quickest way to get your refund.
 Last tax season, nearly 72% of taxpayers received a tax refund close to $3,000.
 For many, this is their largest paycheck of the year and much-needed at a time like this.

 Do I need to do anything to be eligible for the May 17 tax deadline extension?
 Do I need to file a tax extension?

 No, the May 17 federal tax deadline applies to all taxpayers.
 You don’t need to file any additional forms or call the IRS to qualify.
 All you have to do is file and pay any tax due, if you owe, by May 17.

 Will I get a penalty for paying my taxes after April 15?

 The extension of the federal tax filing deadline also applies to tax payments.
 Taxpayers that owe money can defer federal tax payments, interest free and penalty free until May 17.
 This deferment applies to all taxpayers, including individuals, trusts and estates, corporations and other non-corporate tax filers as well as those who pay self-employment tax.
-Taxpayers can defer tax year 2019 federal tax payments regardless of the amount owed.
-This deferment also applies to tax year 2020 estimated tax payments previously due on April 15, 2020 and June 15, 2020.
+Taxpayers can defer tax year 2020 federal tax payments regardless of the amount owed.
+This deferment does not apply to tax year 2021 estimated tax payments previously due on April 15, 2021.
+Tax year 2021 first and second estimated tax payments are still due on the original due dates (April 15 and June 15 respectively).

 Deferment of federal tax payments means that if you owe money on your federal taxes, you will get more time to pay what you owe.